 Whether you’re interested in planning a Hoh Rainforest elopement, or simply looking to get some inspiration, you’ve come to the right place.
-This is the ultimate Hoh Rainforest elopement guide, written by a part-time Olympic National Park local filled with everything you need to know about the forest, from permits and locations to lodging and weather.
+This is the ultimate Hoh Rainforest elopement guide, filled with everything you need to know about the forest, from permits and locations to lodging and weather, written by me, an Olympic National Park elopement photographer who specializes in elopements in and around the Hoh Rainforest area.

 A couple in wedding attire kissing in the Hoh Rainforest.